-Now, I am a real red wine fan, a massive red wine fan.
-It is my very favourite tipple whatever the season.
+Now, many are real red wine fan, a massive red wine fan.
+It is a very favourite tipple whatever the season.
 I have purchased many a bottle of red wines that have been too sweet, too dry (hairspray springs to mind) or even slightly flavourless.
 I have found Hardys to produce the ‘never fail to disappoint’ bottle consistently across their range.

 Firstly let me give you a bit about Hardys themselves: